 Pg.
 9.--The Cottingley fairies were a cause celebre for Watson's editor, Arthur Conan Doyle, who may have influenced Holmes in his own championing of the incidents.
 In 1917 five photographs supposedly taken by two young cousins who lived in the village ofCottingly purportedly evidenced the existence of fairies.
 The photos were rather bad fakes, but they seized the public imagination at the time.
 Holmes went so far as to write a defense of the two girls in The Strand.
 It was not until the 1980s that the women admitted the pictures were faked, using cardboard cutouts of fairies taken from a childrens' book of the time.

-Page 10--Lady Evelyn Beauchamp, Lord Carnarvon's daughter, was actually the first person to breach King Tut's burial chamber on the night of November 26, 1923, on an unauthorized visit by herself, Howard Carter and Arthur Callender. through a small hole in the chamber's sealed doorway.
+Pg.
+10--Lady Evelyn Beauchamp, Lord Carnarvon's daughter, was actually the first person to breach King Tut's burial chamber on the night of November 26, 1923, on an unauthorized visit by herself, Howard Carter and Arthur Callender. through a small hole in the chamber's sealed doorway.
 Since she was smallest, she went first.

-Pg.12--Hugh Evelyn White was an archaeologist and Egyptologist who lectured at the University of Leeds.
+Pg.
+12--Hugh Evelyn White was an archaeologist and Egyptologist who lectured at the University of Leeds.
 In 1922 he was one of the experts working with Lord Carnarvon and Howard Carter on Tutankhamun's tomb.
 His suicide two years later in a taxicab has often been attributed to the "curse of Tutankhamun," but was most likely due to extreme personal stress following an affair.

 No comments yet